kelvinkirima014/Blog/content/posts/gentleintrosolana/gentleintrosolana.md

 When called, a program must be passed to something called a [BPF loader](https://docs.solana.com/developing/on-chain-programs/overview#loaders) which is responsible for loading and executing BPF programs.
 All programs export an entrypoint that the runtime looks up and calls when invoking a program.

+Because programs are written to target the BPF loader, they can be written in any language that compiles to BPF bytecode.
+Solana currently supports writing programs in Rust and C/C++.

 ### Our Solana program.

 Solana has a nice [hello-world example](https://github.com/solana-labs/example-helloworld) that shows us how to build a Rust program on Solana from scratch and interact with it using a typescript SDK.